Hdreese56/Onshape/README.md

 ## Final assembly
 ### Reflection
-Probably the fastest I have ever finished an intro but it was a great intro and i really like the program.
+Probably the fastest I have ever finished a set of assignments but it was a great intro and I really like the program.
 ### Picture
 ![GitHub intro1](int11.png)
 ### Link